sukdev2/Dark-Matter-Research/README.md

 DOI: [10.1088/1475-7516/2017/05/046](https://doi.org/10.1088/1475-7516/2017/05/046)

-This work provides the main reference for the subsequent propagation, scattering, orbital evolution, and thermalization study of captured dark matter inside the Sun.
+This work provides the main methodological reference for the subsequent propagation, scattering, orbital evolution, and thermalization study of captured dark matter inside the Sun.

 ---